apereo/apereo.github.io/_posts/cas/2018-02-20-cas-service-rbac-attributeresolution.md

 To keep this tutorial simple, we are going to use the [JSON Service Registry](https://apereo.github.io/cas/development/installation/JSON-Service-Management.html).
 This registry reads services definitions from JSON configuration files on startup.
 JSON files are expected to be found inside a configured directory location and this registry will recursively look through the directory structure to find relevant JSON files.

-For this turorial, we expect CAS to find our JSON registration record files using the following setting:
+For this tutorial, we expect CAS to find our JSON registration record files using the following setting:

 ```properties
 cas.serviceRegistry.initFromJson=false